Star Wars Battlefront II (2017 video game): Accolades

+Community

+Modding

+Star Wars Battlefront II maintains a healthy modding scene, with fans adding numerous content, including new heroes and villains such as Ahsoka Tano, the Mandalorian, and Cal Kestis (from Star Wars Jedi: Fallen Order), amongst others, to the game.
+A majority of these mods were made in response to new Star Wars content releases, like Star Wars: The Clone Wars season 7, Andor and The Mandalorian and Grogu, or from other popular media.
+In early 2020, a mod that replaces BB-8 with Grogu was released.
+After reports came out in October 2021 that hackers were running rampant on Battlefront IIs multiplayer servers, an attempt to patch out common exploits hackers utilized was carried out in February 2022.
+Another batch of fixes were implemented in January 2026.

+In December 2025, a community-developed custom server titled Kyber came out in an open beta state for the Windows version of the title; up until that point, that version's multiplayer servers had become a frequent victim of hacking, with no apparent action being taken by Electronic Arts and DICE.
+Kyber provides a server browser functionality similar to Battlelog, which did not feature in both of DICE's Battlefront titles in favor of automatic matchmaking.
+In January 2026, Kyber went open source.

 Resurgence

-In May 2025, player count and popularity of Star Wars Battlefront II increased suddenly on Windows and Xbox platforms.
-This was attributed to the inclusion of Battlefront IIs complete edition on the Xbox Game Pass subscription service catalogue, the final season of Andor TV series, the twentieth-anniversary re-release of Star Wars: Revenge of the Sith, and a new Fortnite season themed around Star Wars.
+In May 2025, the player count and popularity of Star Wars Battlefront II increased suddenly on Windows and Xbox platforms.
+This was attributed to the inclusion of Battlefront IIs complete edition on the Xbox Game Pass subscription service catalogue, the final season of the Andor TV series, the twentieth-anniversary re-release of Star Wars: Revenge of the Sith, and a new Fortnite season themed around Star Wars.
 Buoyed by a community-wide call to play the game on May 24, the player count on Steam surged to almost 19,000 players, significantly exceeding the previous all-time peak of 10,000-concurrent players.
-Demand for a third Battlefront rose dramatically.
+Demand for a third installment in the Battlefront franchise rose dramatically.
 The resurgence was noticed by many ex-developers and actors who worked on Battlefront II and the wider Star Wars franchise, including actor Muhannad Ben Amor, who played Wilmon Paak in Andor.

-In June 2025, a sale event by EA helped push player count on Steam to almost 36,000 concurrent players, again breaking the all-time peak record.
+Then in June 2025, a sale event by EA helped push player count on Steam to almost 36,000 concurrent players, again breaking the all-time peak record.